Ford EcoSport Review

 Ford EcoSport: what would you like to read next?

 The new Ford EcoSport is a small SUV with room for four adults and handling that’s refreshingly fun for a high-riding car with relatively city-friendly dimensions.

 It was launched in 2013 and given a comprehensive update in 2017 when it got chunkier exterior styling, a new interior, a new diesel engine and the option to have four-wheel drive.

 The interior isn’t quite so eye-catching, but the top half of the dashboard is constructed from soft-touch plastics that make it feel better built than the cabins you’ll find in the Hyundai Kona and the Citroen C3 Aircross.
-Compared to the Citroen, though, the Ford’s design lacks flair.
+Compared with the Citroen, though, the Ford’s design lacks flair.

-On the upside, the Ford’s infotainment system – which you can have with a 6.5 or 8.0-inch screen – is clearer and easier to use than the system in the Citroen.
+On the upside, the EcoSport’s infotainment system – which you can have with a 6.5 or 8.0-inch screen – is clearer and easier to use than the system in the Citroen.
 And it comes with Apple CarPlay and Android Auto as standard, so it’s easy to make phone calls, play music and navigate using the apps on your smartphone.

-Unfortunately, the Ford doesn’t do so well in terms of practicality.
+Unfortunately, the Ford EcoSport doesn’t do so well in terms of practicality.
 Front and back-seat space is decent for this size of car – the EcoSport has room for two tall adults – but the Citroen C3 Aircross is roomier and also has more adjustment to help your passengers get comfortable.

-The EcoSport’s problems aren’t limited to rear passenger space – the boot is quite a bit smaller than the Citroen’s and the tailgate hinges from the side of the car, so you can’t open it when you’re backed up against a wall or another vehicle.
+The Ford EcoSport’s problems aren’t limited to rear passenger space – the boot is quite a bit smaller than the Citroen’s and the tailgate hinges from the side of the car, so you can’t open it when you’re backed up against a wall or another vehicle.